MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-admin-workspace.md

 ---
-title: Using the Administration workspace in Operations Manager
+title: Use the Administration workspace in Operations Manager
 description: This article describes the functions you can perform from the Administration workspace in the Operations Manager console.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: jsuri
-ms.date: 11/01/2024
+ms.date: 02/28/2025
 ms.custom: UpdateFrequency2, engagement-fy24
 ms.service: system-center
 ms.assetid: 7b146b6d-d127-4b5c-9008-a4ed5b7ae760